-Kingston Arts has put out a call out to commission an experienced Indigenous artist to deliver a large scale public artwork integrated into the rooftop deck of the new Mentone Lifesaving Club (LSC) that is currently being built and scheduled for completion in early-mid 2022.
-The selected artist will work closely with the Bunurong Land Council, key stakeholders, Council officers and local community members on this exciting and multifaceted project.
+This public artwork will be integrated into the rooftop deck of the new club which is currently being built and scheduled for completion in early-mid 2022.
+The artists will work closely with the Bunurong Land Council, key stakeholders, Council officers and local community members on this exciting and multifaceted project.
 One percent of the total budget has been allocated for the delivery of this artwork to the value of $135K.

 There is ongoing support for the depiction of Indigenous cultural heritage along the Bay by the local Kingston community.
 During the feedback collected on the ‘Your Kingston Your Say’ platform in July and August of 2020 for artistic themes to be explored along the Bay Trail, ‘Indigenous Cultural Heritage’ featured amongst the most popular topic supported, along with the ‘The local marine life and biodiversity of Port Phillip Bay’.